Summit Primer

 Politics and Governing with a Diagnosis*

-Representatives Jess Benham, Emily Kinkead, Brandon Markosek, and Abigail Salisbury
+Representatives Jessica Benham, Emily Kinkead, Brandon Markosek, and Abigail Salisbury

 Join us for an intimate discussion about what it’s like to enter the public arena as a person with a diagnosis.
 We will hear from successful self-advocates who have run for office, won their races, and undertaken the task of governing.
 They will be sharing how their diagnosis has impacted their political experience, both positively and negatively, as well as discussing the hurdles and stigma they needed to overcome.
 Finally, they will explore what challenges still need to be addressed in order to build a more inclusive landscape.